-What does Hulga’s artificial leg represent?
+What does Hulga’s wooden leg symbolize?

 As something manufactured and wooden, the artificial leg also represents Hulga’s creation of a version of herself that is wooden or emotionless.
 Her rejection of religion, of others, and ultimately of her true self is embodied in the wooden leg, which becomes a kind of crutch for her unhappiness.

 Hulga fantasizes about seducing him, but in the end, Manley is the one who seduces her.
 He leads her into a barn loft, steals her prosthetic leg, and abandons her.

 Holy or blessedAccording to a user from Virginia, U.S., the name Hulga is of Danish origin and means “Holy or blessed”.

 How old was joy when she lost her leg?

 Freeman.
 Mrs. Hopewell’s daughter, Joy, is thirty-two years old and lost her leg in a childhood shooting accident.

 Why does Hulga change her name?

 Joy Hopewell has changed her name to the ugly name of Hulga because she perceives nothing of beauty that exists in the world.
 Unlike her mother, Hulga does not believe in “good country people” and she feels herself intellectually superior to others.